 - High practical content with feedback and support from the teaching team.

 Teaching Ratios: Lecturer to student ratio is typically 1:6

 Location of the practicum

-Owing to the nature of this particular practical event, and the need for the inclusion of internal and external examiners, we do not envisage running this event outside the UK in the next 12-18 months.
+Owing to the nature of this particular practical event, and the need for the inclusion of internal and external examiners, we do not envisage running level three modules event outside the UK before 2025.
 This is because we must be able to guarantee the quality of the event and all associated assessments.
-Our canine location is based in Lyndhurst, within the New Forest, UK.
+Our canine location is currently based in Lyndhurst, within the New Forest, UK.

 INTERNATIONAL STUDENTS – ENGLISH LANGUAGE REQUIREMENTS